paradime-io/paradime-dbt-movie-challenge/README.md

 ![plot](https://github.com/paradime-io/paradime-dbt-movie-challenge/blob/movie-isin-pesch-deel-com/images/top10_revenue.png?raw=true)

 As it can be seen from the above data different movies are winning in different success categories.
-We can't easily drive a conclusion of the best movies by looking at these success metrics seperatly.
+We can't easily drive a conclusion for the best movies by just looking at these success metrics separately.

 ### Ultimate Combined Movie Success
 We will try to use all the success metrics and adjust them with weights to make a final conculsion on the best movies ever created.
-Refer to this section to see how the weights are adjusted.
+Refer to [this](#calculating-movie-success) section to see how weights are adjusted.

 ![plot](https://github.com/paradime-io/paradime-dbt-movie-challenge/blob/movie-isin-pesch-deel-com/images/top10_ultimate_combined.png?raw=true)

-The Dark Knight is the best movie of all times according to our combined success metric!
+`The Dark Knight` is the best movie of all times according to our combined success metric!

-We can dive deep into individual contributor success metrics for the top 10 list above to understand why The Dark Knight wins.
-Below values are presented in their normalized form (0-10) for ease of visualization and comparison.
+We can dive deep into individual contributor success metrics for the top 10 list above to understand why `The Dark Knight` wins.

+*Below values are presented in their normalized form (0-10) for ease of visualization and comparison.*

 ![plot](https://github.com/paradime-io/paradime-dbt-movie-challenge/blob/movie-isin-pesch-deel-com/images/top10_indv_normalized.png?raw=true)

-Looking at above, The Dark Knight wins because it has a very high IMDB rating of 9 but at the same time it maintains very big numbers of IMDB Voters.
-These are 2 metrics that has the most effect in our combined success metric.
+Looking at above, `The Dark Knight` wins because it has a very high IMDB rating of 9 but at the same time it maintains very big numbers of IMDB Voters.
+These are 2 metrics that has the most weight in our combined success metric.

 We can further look at the raw numbers for each movie in the top 10 list.